fcrepo3/fcrepo-before33/src/xacml-policies/readme.txt

 from examples/repository-policies-approximating-2.0 into active/repository-policies;
 or from examples/other-repository-policies into active/repository-policies;
-or from examples/object-policies into active/object-policies, renaming files if appropriate.
+or from examples/object-policies into active/object-policies, renaming files if appropriate;
 The example repository policies in examples/repository-policies-approximating-2.0 approximate the protection hardcoded into Fedora 2.0